Overview

 System::Int64 group,

-System::Int64 feature
+System::Int64 preceeding_group

 );

 The GroupAllowableRobot() function describes a robot that may be used to fasten a group of features.
+If multiple robots are allowed then the one with the lowest (best) precedence value should be selected.

 Arguments